 Hello, and welcome to Modification Education.
 This blog is dedicated to providing information about body modifications, answering your questions, and featuring the lovely people of the internet to show you how not to mod.
-The blog is run by two lovely ladies, Jessi and Emily.
-As members of the body mod community, we want nothing more than to ensure your mods are as happy and healthy as possible.
+The blog is run by two lovely people, Jessi and L. As members of the body mod community, we want nothing more than to ensure your mods are as happy and healthy as possible.
 If you have any questions, you know who to turn to; we’ll show you the light!

 Click this it's important!

 pushingnedsdaisies said: When I got my tragus pierced I made a remark to the piercer about how i was relieved it didn't bleed and she told me piercings only bleed when the jewellery is the same size as the needle.
 Is this true?

 I, personally, have never heard of anyone saying that in the history of ever.
 Generally piercings will bleed; this is normal.
 If the piercer doesn’t know what they are doing or they are too rough, piercings will bleed excessively either from hitting a spot that shouldn’t have been poked or by manhandling it.
 When I had my lowbrets done (by an APP piercer who has been in the industry for /years/ and has loads of experience), they didn’t bleed until he dropped the ball (no pun intended) and he had a hard time getting a good grip on it after he picked it back up, and even then it was only a little bit.
 Most every piercing will bleed at least a little bit; if you see blood, don’t get too worried until it starts running down whatever body part it’s on.
 Whether the needle is the same size as the jewelry or not, I don’t think it matters.
 You’re creating a hole in your body, it’s bound to leak something.